traitecoevo/stan_crossval_demo/README.md

 ```
 git clone git@github.com:traitecoevo/stan_crossval_demo.git
 ```
+**NOTE** If you wish to apply this workflow to your own projects you will need to `git init` your project directory.

 ### Install remake & dockertest
 [remake](https://github.com/richfitz/remake) is a package that allows us to use a make-like workflow in R by specifying a series of declarative actions.
 In essence, this package tells R what order things should be run in to ensure all dependencies are met.